sara-nl/griddocs/source/Pages/Advanced/storage_clients/webdav.rst

        https://webdav.grid.sara.nl/pnfs/grid.sara.nl/data/lsgrid/homer/
   # replace homer with your username, lsgrid with your VO and zap.tar with your local file

 The command will ask for the password of 'homer' on the command line.
-If you don't want to type the password each time, specify ``--netrc`` and store the password in the .netrc file in your home dir.
+If you don't want to type the password each time, specify ``--netrc`` and store the password in the ``.netrc`` file in your home dir.
 Make sure it is not readable by others ($ chmod 600 .netrc).
 See 'man curl' for more details.

 .. note:: It is possible to specify the password on the command line like this: ``--user homer:password``.
-However, for security reasons this should be avoided from share systems (like the UI) because it allows other local users to read the password with the 'ps' command.
+However, for security reasons this should be avoided from share systems (like the :abbr:`UI (User Interface)`) because it allows other local users to read the password with the ``ps`` command.

-If on your system there are no Grid :abbr:`CA (Certificate Authority)` certificates available in /etc/grid-security/certificates/, you can install them by following these instructions: https://dist.eugridpma.info/distribution/igtf/, or you can specify --insecure to skip certificate checking (not recommended).
+If on your system there are no Grid :abbr:`CA (Certificate Authority)` certificates available in ``/etc/grid-security/certificates/``, you can install them by following these instructions: https://dist.eugridpma.info/distribution/igtf/, or you can specify ``--insecure`` to skip certificate checking (not recommended!).

 Downloading